ioBroker/ioBroker.hm-rega/README.md

 ## Changelog

 ### 1.6.3 (2017-09-06)
-* (AlGu1) Read Values from CCU in raw format and create JSON string and object in adapter
+* (AlGu1) Read values from CCU in raw format and create JSON string and object in adapter

 ### 1.6.2 (2017-09-05)
 * (AlGu1) dutycycle.fn script changed for better compatiblity without ReGaHss Beta version